 During a harsh Metro Detroit winter, frozen pipes are a major risk.
 While a frozen pipe isn’t leaking yet, the pressure building inside can easily cause it to burst.
 If you turn on a faucet and nothing comes out, you likely have a frozen pipe that needs immediate attention.
 An emergency plumber can use safe, professional techniques to gently thaw the pipe and restore water flow.
 They can also help you take preventative steps, like adding pipe insulation, to protect your plumbing from freezing again in the future.

-How to Find a Trustworthy Emergency Plumber
+How to Choose the Right Emergency Plumber

 When water is gushing from a pipe, the last thing you want to do is frantically search for a plumber you can trust.
 Having a plan before disaster strikes makes all the difference.
 But even if you’re in the middle of a crisis right now, taking a few deep breaths and a couple of minutes to vet your options can save you from a much bigger headache down the road.
 A reliable emergency plumber will be transparent, responsive, and qualified.
 Here’s how to quickly find one who will get the job done right.